 The projects we fund are situated throughout Zimbabwe

 Tariro UK started in 2009 by funding just the Tariro Youth Project (TYP) house for young people in Harare.
-It has expanded to fund the Tariro for Young People (TFYP) project in addition.
+It has since expanded to fund projects in various remote areas across the country.

 The TYP house, was, and still is, focused on young people between about 16 and 25.
-These youngsters help to run the house themselves with support from the local trustees of TYP including Father Philip Mutasa (an Anglican priest in Harare and the chair of the TYP trustees) and Dr Beata Tumushine (a doctor and the Treasurer of TYP).
+These youngsters help to run the house themselves with support from the local trustees of TYP, including Father Phillip Mutasa (an Anglican priest in Harare and the chair of the TYP trustees) and Dr Beata Tumushine (a doctor and the Treasurer of TYP).

 The former Bishop of Tonbridge described TYP as “one of the most inspirational communities I have ever encountered.”